Magnetic White Dwarf - M Dwarf Binaries in Pre-mCV Phase as Special Population of Long-Period Radio Transients: Radiation process

 \subsection{Radiation mechanism}

-In this section, we focus on the loss-cone-driven maser (LCDM) as the primary radiation mechanism of LPTs.
+In this section, we focus on the loss-cone-driven maser \citep[LCDM][]{Wu79,Hewitt82,Melrose82,Melrose84} as the primary radiation mechanism of LPTs in WD--MD binaries.
 This radiation mechanism, a specific form of electron cyclotron maser emission (ECME) extensively developed by \citet{Melrose82}, is particularly well-suited for our scenario because the large-scale magnetic field geometry of a WD--MD binary naturally forms the ``magnetic mirrors'' required for its operation (see Figure \ref{losscone}).
-Within the LCDM framework, both the high brightness temperatures and the intrinsic beaming of LPTs can be naturally explained.
-We consider the interaction between electromagnetic waves, characterized by a frequency $\omega$, wavevector $\bm{k}$, and a dispersion relation, and a population of electrons described by a momentum distribution function $f(\bm{p})$, where $\bm{p} = \gamma m_e \bm{v}$.
+Within the LCDM framework, both the high brightness temperatures and the intrinsic beaming of LPTs can be naturally explained as follows.
+The interaction between electromagnetic waves is characterized by a frequency $\omega$, wavevector $\bm{k}$, and a dispersion relation, and a population of electrons described by a momentum distribution function $f(\bm{p})$, where $\bm{p} = \gamma m_e \bm{v}$.
 A fundamental requirement for ECME to occur is the satisfaction of the gyromagnetic resonance condition: \be \omega-\frac{s\omega_B}{\gamma}-k_\parallel v_\parallel=0, \ee where $\omega_B=eB/m_ec$ is the electron-cyclotron frequency, $\parallel$ and $\perp$ denote the components relative to the $\bm{B}$, $s$ denotes the harmonic number of resonance.